 Besides security, there are other reasons for IoT getting doomed.
 This includes privacy, digital fatigue, and ecosystem wars.
-There might be some other valid reasons also but, the basic and most basic are discussed as follows:
+There might be some other valid reasons also but the basic and most basic are discussed as follows:

 Distributed Denial of Service attacks

-DDoS attacks occur when devices are forced and influenced to send multiple messages that the IoT network becomes stunned and shuts down.
-Hackers use this method to have control of various compromised devices to establish a traffic jam, avoiding necessary information from getting through to its destination.
+DDoS attacks occur when devices are forced and influenced to send multiple messages, and the IoT network becomes stunned and shuts down.
+Hackers use this method to have control of various compromised devices to establish a traffic jam, preventing necessary information from getting through to its destination.

-Like alarm security devices, various wireless IoT devices might get blocked via radio jamming, which is the deliberate blocking of wireless communications.
+Like alarm security devices, various wireless IoT devices might get blocked via radio jamming, which deliberately blocks wireless communications.
 This process is done by buying an illegal radio frequency jammer device that can cause an IoT device to lose connectivity, restricting its ability to communicate with the network.

 How to avoid IoT from getting doomed?

 To avoid all this, IT experts take the necessary steps to address security needs.
-The following mentioned below are some of the ways to manage IoT devices and minimize the risk of IoT from getting doomed.
+The following mentioned below are some of the ways to manage IoT devices and minimize the risk of IoT getting doomed.

 With the evolvement of the IoT industry, we’ll see a significant push towards better and improved levels of security.
-The network has become a focal point for organizational protection to prevent interference and ensure that the only proper devices have access and collaboration between network personnel and security.
+The network has become a focal point for organizational protection to prevent interference and ensure that only the proper devices have access and collaboration between network personnel and security.